hughluo/paper/distributed_file_systems/The_Google_File_System.md

 * single datacenter
 * internal usage in Google
 * performance over consistency (if some data is wrong order in search engine, who cares?)
+* Let application decide how to handle wrong data

 ## Implementation